 First Week: SIM Card and Official Registration

 Register your KITAS with Disdukcapil (the civil registration office) within 14 days of arrival.
 This is a legal requirement.
 You will also need to report to the local Babinsa.
 Your employer's HR team or a relocation agent can guide you through both steps.
-Missing the 14-day window creates complications that take weeks to resolve.
+Missing the 14-day window can create complications that take weeks to resolve.
 Also register at your home country's embassy or consulate in the first week, as most have an online system and it matters if a consular situation arises.

 Getting Around: Grab, Gojek, and Hiring a Driver

-Download Grab and Gojek immediately.
-GrabCar gives you air-conditioned rides across the city.
-GrabFood and GoFood handle delivery from most restaurants and grocery stores.
-These two apps cover virtually every transport need in the early weeks before you know the city.
-Do not rely on public transport for school runs.
-Jakarta's MRT and Transjakarta bus network are not designed around the South Jakarta school corridors, and reliability varies.
-For the school run, the realistic options are a dedicated driver or Grab.
+Grab and Gojek cover most transport and delivery needs in the early weeks: air-conditioned rides across the city, and food and grocery delivery from most restaurants and stores.
+Public transport rarely works for school runs; the MRT and Transjakarta network are not built around the South Jakarta school corridors.
+The realistic options are a dedicated driver or Grab.

 Many expat families hire a full-time driver, typically at 4,000,000 to 5,500,000 IDR per month including a transport allowance.
 The benefit is consistency: the same person, on time, who knows the school and the traffic patterns.
 Finding a driver through the school gate network is more reliable than an agency.
 Ask for references and verify their SIM A driving licence.